valory-xyz/open-autonomy/docs/get_started.md

 A high level view of what occurs is as follows:

 1. Prepare the vote.
-Each agent determines what agent he wishes to vote for as the new Keeper.
+Each agent determines what agent he wishes to vote for as the new keeper.
 Since there is the need to reach an agreement, we consider that each agent wants to vote for "Agent $M\pmod 4+1$," where $M$ is the value of the current period.
 Thus, the agent prepares an appropriate _payload_ that contains that information.

     ![](./images/hello_world_sequence_1.svg)